pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 Go to the workflow properties on the right and give to it a meaningful name.
 Add a detailled description.

+I named mine **CTRGenerateAccesTOKEN_PAT**...
+Why not :-) ?

 Tips : I personnaly add the **_PAT** keyword to all my workflow names.
-It helps me to easily find in my workflow libray.
-ANd the **category** value helps as well.
+It helps me to easily find them in my workflow libray.
+And the **category** value helps as well. you can create a n ew category with your name for example in the admin menu of the SecureX Orchestration.

 ![](img/14.png)